 Learners in PGY1 or above are eligible to submit their application by January 31 each year (usually considered for a July 1 start).
-Learners in PGY2 or above may also submit their application for internal transfers by September 30 each year (usually considered for a January 1 start).
+Learners in PGY2 or above who have missed the January 31 deadline are encouraged to contact the Manager of PGME to discuss the opportunity for internal transfer outside of this timeline.

 - You may wish to discuss the possibility of transfer with the Program Director of the program to which you intend on transferring.